hesa/flict-graphics/README.md

 # Flict graphics

-This repository is used for graphics related to [flict](https://github.com/vinland-technology/flict) (FOSS License Compatibility Tool).
+This repository is used for managing graphics related to [flict](https://github.com/vinland-technology/flict) (FOSS License Compatibility Tool).

 # Contributors